-Logger Tab Menu:

-- Local Logger Tab: All the information about the Local Logger: - Max number table rows: The maximum number of table rows, as well as the maximum queue size.
+- Logger Tab Menu: - Local Logger Tab: All the information about the Local Logger: - Max number table rows: The maximum number of table rows, as well as the maximum queue size.
 Default: 512 elements.
-There are different actions depending of the value of this parameter: - If 0: The internal queue is deleted. - If positive and larger than the previous one: Increase the top queue limit. - the maximum the maximum ints.
-There are the value of this ted. ted. ted. ted. ted. ted. ted. terprevious one: - If positive and lower than the previous one: Delete the oldest elements until the size reaches the new maximum size. - Is debugging window enabled?: Allows you to enable/disable the "old" debugging window shown by LabVIEW.
-Default: disabled.
+There are different actions depending of the value of this parameter: - If 0: The internal queue is deleted. - If positive and larger than the previous one: Increase the top queue limit. - If positive and lower than the previous one: Delete the oldest elements until the size reaches the new maximum size.